 GDPR: Breach Notification and Penalties

-This course is approved for continuing legal education (CLE) credit in CA, CT, FL, NJ, and NY: 2.0 CLE credits for CA, 2.5 CLE credits for FL (Florida Bar Approval #2101909N).
-Please check with your local bar association for reciprocal state credit.
+This course is approved for continuing legal education (CLE) credit in CA, CT, NJ, and NY: 2.0 CLE credits for CA. Please check with your local bar association for reciprocal state credit.
 Reporting requirements vary by state and we recommend that you check with your state's bar association for their guidelines on reporting requirements.

 On May 25, 2018, the European Union's General Data Protection Regulation (GDPR) went into effect.
 The GDPR is, arguably, the most significant legislation pertaining to the protection of privacy and personal information and, with its reach outside of the EU, will impact business entities on a global scale.
 This course focuses on the GDPR's breach notification requirements for data controllers and data processors, including reporting and record-keeping requirements.
 This course also examines the decision-making process (i.e., the role of, and interactions with, supervisory authorities) and the types of fines and penalties for non-compliance with the GDPR.